alxmancilla/mdb-k8s-operator-demo/README.md

 # mdb-k8s-operator-demo
 A simple demo for deploying a MongoDB replica set on K8s (using minikube)

-Here’s a mini tutorial on how to use MongoDB with Kubernetes.
-This tutorial combines general recommendations and step-by-step guidance from the provided notes:

 ---

+This mini tutorial combines general recommendations and step-by-step guidance from my personal experience:

 ### Prerequisites:
 Before starting, ensure you have:
+0. An **EC2** instance.
+For this demo, I suggest at least one t2.large instance (2 cores / 8 GB RAM / 30 GB storage ) with a public IP address.
 1. **Docker** installed.
 ```bash
 sudo yum install -y docker